> Home-Selling Checklist: Important Steps at Every Stage of the Process

 Tackle pre-listing home improvements

 80% of home buyers would prefer to purchase a home that’s move-in ready.
 Luckily, Curbio makes pre-listing home improvements and repairs easy.
-Together, your Realtor® and Curbio can advise you on the best home improvements to maximize your net profit.
+Together, your real estate agent and Curbio can advise you on the best home improvements to maximize your net profit.

-Part 2: Daily to-dos while on the market
+Home-selling checklist, part 2: daily to-dos while on the market

 Once your home is on the market, what do you need to do to get and keep potential buyers on the hook?